2019–2020 Maltese protests

 The 2019–2020 Maltese protests started in Valletta and other urban centres of Malta on 20 November 2019, mainly calling for resignations after alleged political links to the assassination of journalist and blogger Daphne Caruana Galizia surfaced following the arrest of businessman Yorgen Fenech.
 The protesters also targeted government corruption and the lack of action on money laundering.
 The protests consisted of demonstrations, marches, sit-ins, and civil disobedience and have been unprecedented in Malta's political history since its independence from the United Kingdom.

-As of December 2019 the Maltese government was accused of using intimidation tactics against protesters and journalists.
+As of December 2019, the Maltese government was accused of using intimidation tactics against protesters and journalists.
 Caruana Galizia's family accused Muscat of trying to shield members of the inner circle from the investigations.
 Organisers contested claims that protests were violent in any way, while an official spokesperson said that some protesters did "resort to violence, abuse and incitement."

-On the 1st of December 2019, Prime Minister Joseph Muscat announced that he would resign on 12 January 2020.
+On 1 December 2019, Prime Minister Joseph Muscat announced that he would resign on 12 January 2020.
 Constitutional experts, legal bodies, and other representatives stated that Muscat's decision to remain in office until January 2020 and to have a more than six-week Parliamentary recess over Christmas led to the crisis within Maltese institutions.
 The Caruana Galizia family, political parties, the European Union mission in Malta, academics, NGOs, civil society, the University of Malta students' union, former advisers, industrial organisations, and organised business and labour unions called for his immediate resignation.
 On 13 January 2020, Joseph Muscat resigned, satisfying one of the protestors' main demands.

-As of December 2019 businesses were negatively affected by both the crisis and the protests, while major industrial associations and institutions expressed concern at the impact of the turmoil.
+As of December 2019, businesses were negatively affected by both the crisis and the protests, while major industrial associations and institutions expressed concern at the impact of the turmoil.